- Eat Less

 WA

-- Area closures in marine parks also provide additional protection for marine habitat and protected wildlife.
+• Area closures and marine parks provide additional protection for marine habitat and protected wildlife in some areas of the fishery.

-- WA Shark Bay Scallop Managed Fishery, Abrolhos Islands and Mid-West Trawl Managed Fishery, South West Trawl Managed Fishery, South Coast Trawl Fishery (959t in 2016)
+• WA Shark Bay Scallop Managed Fishery, Abrolhos Islands and Mid-West Trawl Managed Fishery, South West Trawl Managed Fishery, South Coast Trawl Fishery (1234t in 2021)

 Saucer scallops are caught in a number of different trawl fisheries in WA, with the largest fishery operating in Shark Bay.
 Trawling may have some effect on the seafloor, but the impact is considered low as trawling mainly takes place over sandy sea floor that is naturally resilient to disturbance.
 Vulnerable habitats such as seagrass and fish nurseries are closed in order to protect them from the effects of trawling.